tounano/errorstream/README.md

 However, what if you're processing a chain of independant events.
 Each event can succeed or fail.
 If a single event fails, it shouldn't influence the other events?

-Besides, error handling is super important and underrated to some degree.
+Besides, error handling is super important and underrated at some degree.

-This is my take on how we should handle errors and exceptions in node.
+This is my take on how we should handle errors and exceptions in streams.

 ## The solution